thisisrocee/thisisrocee/README.md

 🚀 Implemented Test-Driven Development methodology to ensure each feature was thoroughly tested, new code didn't break existing functionality, defects were caught early in the development cycle, and improved overall software quality.

 🚀 Used SQL to manage and manipulate relational databases, writing queries to extract data, create tables, and modify data structures.

+🚀 Complex, and data-intensive Ruby on Rails web application using PostgreSQL and various other tech stack.

 ---